BK557557/DS_Project_1/README.md

 ## File Description

 There is 1 notebook shared here with all the analysis & key findings.
 There were 3 original CSV files with the data fragmented across them, and I used each one as need be.
+Those are attached as well in zipped files.
 Markdown cells were used to assist in walking through the thought process for individual steps.

 ## Results